themagicalmammal/howtolinux/docs/Guide/optimizeboot.md

 sudo nano /etc/gdm3/custom.conf
 ```

-2. Add # before this line
+1. Add # before this line
 ```bash
 WaylandEnable=false
 ```

-3. Then
+1. Then
 ```bash
 sudo systemctl restart gdm3
 ```

-4. Then select it in the login
+1. Then select it in the login
 ![wayland](https://i.imgur.com/R26e6rN.png)

-5. To confirm
+1To confirm
 ```bash
 echo $XDG_SESSION_TYPE
 ```
 Output should be Wayland

 ## Disabling Unnecessary Extensions
-Pop OS comes with a lot of Extensions which generally is not used by everyone so you can prefer to disable them you can.
+Pop OS comes with a lot of Extensions which generally is not used by everyone, so you can prefer to disable them you can.
 The built-in extensions I use are -
 ![gnomeextensions](https://i.imgur.com/F7y1nMQ.png)